 The City of Cape Town has adopted policies (such as the Densification Policy, Tall Buildings Policy and the Urban Design Policy) which set sustainable design parameters to guide the form of future development.
 Whilst these policies currently support the principles and objectives of TOD, they often get misinterpreted or disregarded in the planning of infrastructure and assessment of land use applications at the nodal and precinct level.
-Furthermore there are some engineering standards in place, such as the Western Cape Road Access Guidelines, that prohibit TOD outcomes (or contravene current design principles) and are generically applied without considering site specific implications and contextual factors that are historically oriented towards COD (Car Oriented Development).
+Furthermore there are some engineering standards in place, such as the Western Cape Road Access Guidelines, that prohibit TOD outcomes (or contravene current design principles) and are generically applied without considering site specific implications and contextual factors that are historically oriented towards COD (car oriented development).
 The use of standards that relate to road layouts, parking and/or access are often inappropriately applied in a South African context, especially in terms of human settlements planning.
-To this end the manual is seen as a design mechanism to integrate sound TOD design principles (currently embedded within City policy) and engineering standards to inform an appropriate application of policy guidelines to the assessment of private and public development by giving consideration to TOD outcomes at the nodal and precinct scale, particularly the interface between land use and transport and how potential development will be used by people.
+To this end the manual is seen as a design mechanism to integrate sound TOD design principles (currently embed within City policy) and engineering standards to inform an appropriate application of policy guidelines to the assessment of private and public development by giving consideration to TOD outcomes at the nodal and precinct scale, particularly the interface between land use and transport and how potential development will be used by people.

-b) Transversal Management System (TMS)
+b) Transversal Management System

-The City has recently adopted a Transversal Management approach to address the fragmentation of service delivery.
+The City has recently adopted a Transversal management approach to address the fragmentation of service delivery.
 The primary purpose of the TMS is to ensure that the City's directorates collaborate in the delivery of services.
 It is a management device to improve integration and coordination of service delivery and planning by creating structures in which political leadership, senior managers and officials can work together and communicate.
-It is a way to improve citywide strategic alignment through inclusive strategic planning processes to improve integration and coordination of service delivery and planning.
-It operates within the existing hierarchical structure, but complements this structure with additional platforms for cross-directorate communication and decision-making.
+It is a way to improve City-wide strategic alignment through inclusive strategic planning processes to improve integration and coordination of service with additional platforms for cross-directorate communication and decision-making.
 The TMS aims to ensure that directorates collaborate around identified themes and through 'organic' groupings (issues falling into the mandate of multiple departments).